DouglasTitze/DouglasTitze.github.io/_posts/2023-04-09-Apply-Discount-Prices.md

 # My Thoughts

 **What Went Well**
-I was able to complete this questions in a resonable amount of time dispite having issues with edge cases.
+Despite having issues with edge cases, I completed this question in a reasonable amount of time.

 **What Went Wrong**
-While attempting to solve this question I tried googling for operations to make my solution simpiler but came up empty handed.
+While attempting to solve this question, I tried googling for operations to simplify my solution but came up empty-handed.
-Fortunately I was able to implement it without the help of external resources.
+Fortunately, I was able to implement it without the help of external resources.

 **What I Learned**
 I refreshed my memory on string formatting for decimal numbers.

 **How I Can Improve**
-I can continue to practice using builtin functions and review other submissions to gain a new perspective to approach this problem.
+I can continue to practice using built-in functions and review other submissions to gain a new perspective on how to approach this problem.

 **Comments**
-This challenge was fun, but I felt like it had cheap edge cases and unecisarially dirty data, but overall a nice problem to practice lots of important coding concepts and builtin functions.
+This challenge was fun, but it had cheap edge cases and unnecessarily dirty data, but overall a nice problem to practice lots of essential coding concepts and built-in functions.

 # Solution Statistics